Applications of Fixed Point Theorems to the Vacuum Einstein Constraint Equations with Non-Constant Mean Curvature: Introduction

 \section{Introduction}

-The Einstein equations for a $4-$manifold $\mathscr{M}$ and a Lorentzian metric $h$ describe the evolution of the gravitational field.
+The Einstein equations for a $(n+1)-$manifold $\mathscr{M}$ ($n\geq 3$) and a Lorentzian metric $h$ describe the evolution of the gravitational field.
 In the vacuum case, they read

-Here $\text{Ric}$ and $\text{R}$ are respectively Ricci and the scalar curvature of $\text{h}$.
-If $M$ is a two sided spacelike hypersurface of this geometric space, one can define on $M$ \begin{itemize} \item the induced metric $g=h_{|TM}$, \item the second fundamental form $K$. \end{itemize} It follows from the Gauss and Codazzi equations that $g$ and $K$ are related by the so-called constraint equations
+Here $\text{Ric}$ and $\text{R}$ are respectively the Ricci and the scalar curvature of $\text{h}$.
+If $M$ is a two sided spacelike hypersurface with unit normal $\nu$ of this geometric space, one can define on $M$ \begin{itemize} \item the induced metric $g=h_{|TM}$, \item the second fundamental form $K$: $K(X, Y) = h({}^h\nabla_X \nu, Y)$. \end{itemize} It follows from the Gauss and Codazzi equations that $g$ and $K$ are related by the so-called constraint equations

-Y.Choquet-Bruhat and R.Geroch proved that if a $3-$manifold $M$, a Riemannian metric $g$ on $M$ and a $2-$tensor $K$ form a solution to Equations (\ref{Einstein.eq2}), we can reconstruct the space-time $(\mathscr{M},h)$ from the knowledge of $(M,g,K)$.\\ \\ In an effort to solve (\ref{Einstein.eq2}), Lichnerowicz \cite{Lichnz} and later Y.Choquet-Bruhat and York \cite{CY} presented the most efficient approach called the conformal method.
-For this procedure, let $M$ be a $3-$manifold and $g$ be a Riemannian metric on $M$.
-One specifies a mean curvature $\tau$ (a smooth function) and a transverse-traceless tensor $\sigma$ (i.e. a symmetric, trace-free, divergence-free $(0,2)-$tensor) on $M$.
-One looks for a conformal function $\varphi~:~M\longrightarrow\mathbb{R}$ and a $1-$form $W$ such that
+Y. Choquet-Bruhat and R. Geroch proved in \cite{CB,CBG69} that if a $n-$manifold $M$, a Riemannian metric $g$ on $M$ and a $2-$tensor $K$ form a solution to Equations \eqref{Einstein.eq2}, we can reconstruct the space-time $(\mathscr{M},h)$ from the knowledge of $(M,g,K)$.\\

+In an effort to solve \eqref{Einstein.eq2}, A. Lichnerowicz \cite{Lichnz} and later Y. Choquet-Bruhat and J. York \cite{CBY80} introduced a very efficient approach called the conformal method.
+For this procedure, let $M$ be a $n-$manifold and $g$ be a Riemannian metric on $M$.
+One specifies a mean curvature $\tau$ and a transverse-traceless tensor $\sigma$ (i.e. a symmetric, trace-free, divergence-free $(0,2)-$tensor) on $M$.
+One looks for a conformal factor $\varphi~:~M\longrightarrow\mathbb{R}$ and a $1-$form $W$ such that

-is a solution of the Einstein equations (\ref{Einstein.eq2}).
-Here $L$ is the conformal Killing operator defined by
+form a solution to the Einstein equations \eqref{Einstein.eq2}.
+Here $N=2n/(n-2)$ and $L$ is the conformal Killing operator defined by

-Equations (\ref{Einstein.eq2}) is now reformulated in the following coupled nonlinear elliptic system for a positive $\varphi$ and a vector field $W$:
+where $\nabla$ denotes the Levi-Civita connection associated to the metric $g$ and $\mathrm{div} W = \nabla^i W_i$ is the divergence operator.
+Equations \eqref{Einstein.eq2} are then reformulated into the following coupled nonlinear elliptic system for a positive $\varphi$ and a vector field $W$: